kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/variational_inference.md

 As the optimization proceeds, the lower bound $L$ approaches closer to $\log p(\mathbf{x})$, until the lower bound is tight if and only if $q(\mathbf{z}\vert\mathbf{x};\mathbf{\theta})=p(\mathbf{z}\vert\mathbf{x};\mathbf{\theta})$.
 At the same time, we arrived at a parametrized functional form of $q$ (by way of calculus of variation), an approximation of the intractable or costly true posterior $p$.
-The entire set of techniques is called **variational inference (VI)** in that it enables us to solve for the explicit functional form of $q$ with calculus of variation.
+The entire set of techniques is called <font face="Lora">variational inference (VI)</font> in that it enables us to solve for the explicit functional form of $q$ with calculus of variation.

 ## Variational Inference as Expectation Maximization (EM)
 Recall the $F$ function discussed in our previous post, which has essentially the same functional form as the evidence